Somebody's Heartbreak

 "Somebody's Heartbreak" is a song co-written and recorded by American country music artist Hunter Hayes.
 It was released in October 2012 as the third single from his debut studio album, Hunter Hayes.
 Hayes co-wrote the song with Andrew Dorff and Luke Laird.
 "Somebody's Heartbreak" is about an aspiring lover being invited to break this person's heart.

 The song garnered positive reviews from critics who praised the production and lyrics being upbeat and witty.
 "Somebody's Heartbreak" peaked at number one on the Billboard Country Airplay chart, giving Hayes his second number-one country hit overall.
 The song also charted at numbers 7 and 54 on both the Hot Country Songs and Hot 100 charts respectively.
 The song was certified Platinum by the RIAA, and has sold 761,000 copies in the United States as of May 2013.
 The song received similar chart success in Canada, peaking at number 5 on the Country chart and number 66 on the Canadian Hot 100.

 An accompanying music video for the song, directed by Joel Stewart, features footage from his concert in the Rogers Arena and from autograph signings.

 Content

-The song is in 4/4 time signature and the key of B-flat major, with a main chord pattern of Bmaj9-Emaj9 and an approximate tempo of 76 beats per minute.
+The song is in 4/4 time signature and the key of B-flat major, with a main chord pattern of B^{maj9}–E^{maj9} and an approximate tempo of 76 beats per minute.